About the Super Site Rhodes Links E-Mail Us

-Vintage Piano Models (1965 - 1984)
+Vintage Pianos & Synths (1965 - 1984)

-The Rhodes piano enjoyed nearly 20 years of success as a professional keyboard, constantly being improved and redesigned by Harold Rhodes and his engineering team.
+The Rhodes Piano enjoyed nearly 20 years of success as a professional keyboard, constantly being improved and redesigned by Harold Rhodes and his engineering team.
 What began as a tool for teaching music evolved into the keyboard of choice for jazz and R&B players in the 1970's.

 Pre-CBS Models